 - Mark Rosenfelder’s Language Construction Kit – A website loaded with articles and examples on language creation

-- Mark has also authored two books that are essential:
+- Mark has also authored two essential books:

 Fictional Language – Writing Systems

 People are visual.
 We understand differences when we see things that look different.
 From this perspective, using a different writing system to signify a different language is a good way to make a fast and deep impact.
 Of course, we are talking about the visual representation of the alphabet.
-The way it usually works is this: a language has certain phonology (the way it sounds) and then it has a certain visual representation (alphabet) and a set of rules that explain how to read the alphabet so that it sounds like the language.
+The way it usually works is this: a language has certain phonology (the way it sounds).
+It has a certain visual representation (alphabet) and rules that explain how to read the alphabet so that it sounds like the language.

 Unless you have a frame of reference, it is usually hard to understand how to read an alphabet.
-For example, for some this: ???ro? makes no sense.
-It is in fact the IPA (International Phonetic Alphabet) representation of the word ‘thorough.’
+For example, /?TH?r?/ makes no sense at first sight.
+It is, in fact, the IPA (International Phonetic Alphabet) representation of the word ‘thorough.’
 So, the IPA standard is the frame of reference.
-If you learn that and apply it to any language you can figure out how to “say” the sounds in that language.
+If you learn it and apply it to any language, you can figure out how to “say” the sounds in that language.